 You can take your pick from top Michelin starred restaurants, or go off grid and eat at a 1980s vampire themed pizzeria, eat watching circus acts, enjoy some cabaret, eat on a barge, eat in the dark in an immersive

 sensory experience, eat on a double decker bus, eat in a rainforest (kids love this one) or even dangling in the sky.
-Why not go traditional and enjoy Afternoon Tea at the Savoy, or even Breakfast at Tiffanys inside Harrods?
+Why not go traditional and enjoy Afternoon Tea at Fortnum & Mason, or even Breakfast at Tiffanys inside Harrods?

 Wherever you choose, you really don't need to stick to the boring and ever present chain restaurants.

 As everyone knows, 'when a man is tired of London, he is tired of life, for there is in London all that life can afford'.
 Nothing has changed since Samuel Johnson uttered those words, in fact he would probably be astonished by just how much more is on offer.
 There is everything you could imagine in this vast city, whether you are into high culture, the arts and history or modern trends, adventures and living life on the edge.
 Either way, there is almost too much on offer which could overwhelm many, but plan carefully and you will be able to make the most of the city.

 It is also easily possible to just do free things for a week in the city and still have to narrow down your choices, so it is the perfect place for those who are not looking to spend a fortune.

 Our detailed guide to itineraries, walks, free attractions and visiting the big attractions without the crowds is coming soon.